Watanobbi: History

-Watanobbi in the last 15 years has seen the removal of grazing livestock and horses to make way for the local Community Centre.
+Watanobbi in the last decade also, has seen the removal of grazing livestock and horses to make way for the local Community Centre.
 Watanobbi also used to hold two legs of the locally famous Watagan Stages car rally; now modern housing occupy those dirt roads.
-During its most popular days as "the largest Home Show outside of Sydney" Watanobbi boasted outside public toilets, a Commonwealth Bank lending office and as many as 5 different home builders offices on site.
-These included Masterton Homes and A.V.
-Jennings Homes (when A.V.
-Jennings was alive).
+During its most popular days as "the largest Home Show outside of Sydney" Watanobbi boasted outside public toilets, a Commonwealth Bank lending office and as many as five different home builders offices on site.
+These included Masterton Homes and AVJennings.